guillermoarellano/angular-preload-and-interceptors/README.md

   { provide: HTTP_INTERCEPTORS, useClass: CSRFInterceptor, multi: true },
   /**
    *  Log headers:
-   *    Must come after the headers are stuffed.
+   *    Must come after the headers are stuffed, so we can log the headers.
    */
   { provide: HTTP_INTERCEPTORS, useClass: LogHeadersInterceptor, multi: true },
   /**
    *  Busy:
-   *    Should be first so it can turn on first, and off last.
+   *    Should so it can turn on before the http requests, and off after the requests.
    */
   { provide: HTTP_INTERCEPTORS, useClass: BusyInterceptor, multi: true },
   /**